devruhul/yakoo-client/README.md

 ## Features

 - User can see all the bicycles in the home page.
-- User can bookbicycles from this website.
+- User can book bicycles from this website.
 - Booking bicycle will be added to mongodb database.
 - User can see all their bookings in dashboard under the bookings icon.
 - User can post review and see their reviews in the home page .
 - User can delete their booking
-- Added private route for dashboard and bicycles route.
+- Added private route for dashboard, explore and bicycles route.
 - Added JWT token for authentication.
+- Admin can change the order status pending to ongoing and done.
 - Admin can add new bicycles.
 - Admin can see all the bookings in the dashboard.
 - Admin can add new admin.
-- Admin can delete any service.
+- Admin can delete any bicycle.
 - Admin can delete any booking.

 If you want to see the admin panel then you can use this email and password.